cabinetofcuriosity/knb-explore/README.md

 This repo has the data, code and reports for my exploratary analysis on KNB, which is a website that aggregates ecology related datasets.

 ## Accessing the data in KNB
-In order to access the data in KNB programmatically, I downloaded their API.
-Then following Ciera's suggestion, I was able to find the most popular headers in their database, under the help of the KNB staff.
+In order to access the data in KNB programmatically, I downloaded their API(notebook1).
+Then following Ciera's suggestion, in notebook3, I was able to find the most popular headers in their database, under the help of the KNB staff.
 Playing with the headers, I decided to work on the datasets from [PISCO](http://www.piscoweb.org) and I need combine all the datasets first, which are around 200GB in total.

+## Understanding PISCO datasets
+In notebook3, I downloaded one PISCO dataset's xml file and data frame.
+From the metadata file I understood the general information of that one PISCO dataset, including the purpose, location, organization, attribute definition, etc. Then I made a few plots of the attributes for that dataset to see how each attribute varies over time.

+## Merging species and PISCO data
+In location.md and sckat.md, I aim to merge species and PISCO data using location and time in order for a relation between species and ocean temperature.